Aaah, Berlin, the land where it makes no sense to enter a club until 1 AM, and where the nightlife is 'life'.

 If I was under 20, I would probably love this club, but as for now I probably wouldn't head back here again unless I had to.

 Am Wriezener Bahnhof, 10243 Berlin, Germany.

-Due to bad planning and no research we arrived at 1 am (Monday morning; 5 hours before they closed) in a group of 9 and split up immediately.
+Due to bad planning and no research, we arrived at Berghain approx 1 AM on Monday morning; 5 hours before they closed.
+Our group of 9 split up immediately.
 We tried.
 We all failed.
-The first 3 were rejected, myself and paul then rejected, another 3 rejected.
-The worse thing was we didn't even get rejected by Sven, it was his night off and we dealt with one of his little, bald henchmen instead.
+The first three rejected, myself and Paul failed, another three then dismissed.
+The worse thing was we didn't even get rejected by Sven, it was his night off work, and we dealt with one of his short, bald henchmen instead.

-Unfortunately, I wasn't able to try again as I left Berlin before the club open again the following weekend.
+Unfortunately, I wasn't able to try my luck again at Berghain as I left Berlin before the club opened the following weekend.

 Schonhauser Allee 42, 10435 Berlin, Germany.